Bubblezdb/SmartClock/README.md

 # SmartClock
-This is a  little side project I am working on that will combine a digital clock, weather api, a voice assistant, and spotify connection into a web application.
+This is a  little side project I am working on that will combine a digital clock, weather api, a voice assistant, and spotify api together in a web application.
 This will eventually go on a raspberry pi 4.